srijken/web-www-v2/content/newsroom/articles/operation-endcame-divd-2024-00019.en.md

 \
 **RECOMMENDATIONS**

 If you received a notification from us, members of your organisation or your customers had their password stolen or system infected by a botnet.
-Detailed recommendations are found on the case page of csirt.divd.nl
+Detailed recommendations are found here: [https://csirt.divd.nl/cases/DIVD-2024-00019 ](https://csirt.divd.nl/cases/DIVD-2024-00019)

 \
 **WHAT YOU CAN DO**